eclypse-org/eclypse/docs/source/overview/getting-started/placement-strategy.rst

          :link: extend-strategy
          :link-type: ref

-         Subclass the abstract :class:`~eclypse_core.placement.strategy.PlacementStrategy` base class or one of the built-in specialisations.
+         Subclass the abstract :class:`~eclypse.placement.strategy.PlacementStrategy` base class or one of the built-in specialisations.

    .. grid-item::